 What Is A Reverse Mortgage?

-A reverse mortgage is a loan for homeowners who are 62 and older that allows them to convert a portion of their home equity into money that can be used for any reason.
+A reverse mortgage is a loan that allows homeowners over the age of 62 to convert a portion of their home equity into cash.
+This type of loan is especially appealing to people who want, or need, to supplement their retirement funds.
 If you have an existing mortgage, you must use your proceeds to pay that off first, thus eliminating the required monthly mortgage payment.
-With a reverse mortgage, you remain the owner of your home, so you must continue to pay your property taxes, homeowners insurance, and home maintenance costs throughout the life of the loan even if you don’t have a mortgage payment.
+With a reverse mortgage, you remain the owner of your home, so you must continue to pay your property taxes, homeowners insurance and home maintenance costs throughout the life of the loan even if you don’t have a mortgage payment.

 How Does A Reverse Mortgage Work?

-A reverse mortgage works by using a portion of your home equity to first pay off your existing mortgage on the home, that is if you have a mortgage balance.
-You are not required to make monthly payments on the reverse mortgage because it doesn’t come due until the final borrower moves out of the home, passes away, fails to pay taxes or insurance, or neglects to maintain the home.
+A reverse mortgage works by using a portion of your home equity to first pay off your existing mortgage on the home – that is, if you still have a mortgage balance.
+You are not required to make monthly payments on the reverse mortgage because the loan balance doesn’t come due until the final borrower moves out of the home, passes away, fails to pay taxes or insurance, or neglects to maintain the home.

 While you are not required to make monthly payments, doing so could reduce your monthly interest or prevent it from accruing altogether.
 If you choose not to make a monthly payment on the loan, interest for that month will get added to the total loan balance.